eLbot88/CS-GO-Config/README.md

 # eLbot's CS:GO Config

 This is my personal CS:GO autoexec.cfg which I tweak periodically depending on how focused I am on CS:GO at the time.
-It has not yet seen a major overhaul since panerama broke some of the functionality (dmg prints etc).
+It has not yet seen a major overhaul since the panorama update broke some minor bits of functionality (dmg prints etc).

 Currently I am not really attached to the game.
 Last edit: 24/09/2018.